mudith-nahata/Encoding-Numerical-Data/README.md

 --> After that calculating each and every cluster mean and moving the cluster based on the Mean Value.

---> After that repeating the distance from Centrod to data point
+--> After that repeating the distance from Centroid to data point

 --> The process will be continued untill the previous step and current step has no difference.